JuniorDark/RustyHearts-Server-Manager/README.md

 - **Server Configuration:** Easily configure various server settings such as player limits, level cap, and more.
 - **API Configuration:** Configure the [Rusty Hearts API](https://github.com/JuniorDark/RustyHearts-API) settings, including authentication credentials, endpoint URLs, and settings.
 - **Server Startup:** Start the servers/API with a single button, ensuring that the configured settings are applied correctly.
-- **Backup and Restore:** Create backups of the databses and restore them when needed.
+- **Backup and Restore:** Create backups of the databases and restore them when needed.

 ## Preview
 ![image](preview/preview-01.png)